 Admitted students who have a disability are encouraged to register with Disability Services by following the steps listed below.
 Once eligibility is established and the student completes the registration process, he or she may be eligible for reasonable accommodations to ensure equal access to University programs and activities.
 Throughout the registration process, questions are expected and welcome.
-Inquiries may be directed to Meribeth Jackson, Disability Services Coordinator.
+Inquiries may be directed to Meribeth Jackson, Disability Services Director.

 Students who do not complete the registration process with Disability Services are not eligible to request disability-related accommodations.

 Students who are not yet admitted to UNO may wish to review the UNO Admission Requirements and the Consideration for Undergraduate Admission on the Basis of Disability Procedure.

 To ensure that the necessary accommodations are in place when classes begin, students are strongly encouraged to begin the registration process listed here as early as possible.
 Three to four months in advance is ideal but requests can be made at any time.

 2. Introduce Yourself by Phone or E-mail

 Make contact with the Disability Services staff, by calling or sending an e-mail so that she can work with you during the registration process.The contact information is: